The Escape: Chapter Seven: The Moment

 "It's a surprise.
 Are you ready to go?"

-He had on his denim pants and boots, passed down from Ryder.
-Temporary excitement gone, his eyes drooped and he yawned.
+"Yes, sir."
+He had on his denim pants and rugged leather boots, his favorite pair passed down from Ryder.
+No longer energized by the thought of hunting, his eyes drooped and he yawned.
 Good.
 Perhaps he would sleep across the border.

 Alaina's wide eyes darted here and there, but she stayed calm while she visually inspected the gathered bags.